Dnieper-Oka language: Middle Volga region

 The discovery of obvious hydronymic Baltisms in the Middle Volga region has brought to the fore the problem of the eastern boundary of the Balts' settlement.
 Vladimir Napolskikh considers the Imenkovo culture of the Middle Volga region to be the eastern flank of the Balto-Slavic cultural and linguistic community, although this view is highly controversial.

 According to Péter Hajdu, the early contacts of the Volga Finns with the Balts, on the one hand, and the ancestors of the Indo-Iranians, on the other, spatially belong to the Middle Volga region, and in time - to the common Finnish era between the beginning of the 1st millennium BC and the 6th-8th centuries AD.
-These contacts are evidenced by the abundant Balticisms in Finnic, and partly in the Finno-Volgaic languages, and, moreover, individual borrowings in the Baltic languages, which could have been adopted from the Finno-Volgaic languages, such as, for example, Lithuanian sóra and Latvian sāre "millet", the source of which was the original *psārā (explaining, apparently, Russian просо "millet"); compare Erzya śora, Moksha suro "bread, grain".
+These contacts are evidenced by the abundant Balticisms in Finnic, and partly in the Finno-Volgaic languages, and, moreover, individual borrowings in the Baltic languages, which could have been adopted from the Finno-Volgaic languages, such as, for example, Lithuanian sóra and Latvian sāre "millet", the source of which was the original *psārā compare Erzya śora, Moksha suro "bread, grain".